 Piazza d'Azeglio

-Constructed in 1865, this piazza takes the form of a square garden that takes its spatial inspiration from English squares.
+Constructed in 1865, this piazza takes its spatial inspiration from English gardens.
 Up until the First World War the garden was closed by a gate and only owners of the residences surrounding the square had keys to enter.
 The politician and writer Massimo d'Azeglio died a year before the city council decided to name the square after him in 1866.

 The garden in the square is home to a number of pathways and flower beds.
-Especially impressive are the many hackberry and sycamores trees, as well as the small pool at the center of of the piazza.
+Especially impressive are the many hackberry and sycamores trees, as well as the small pool and strange fountain at the center of the piazza.
 Since the 1990s there has been a progressive removal of diseased trees that have been deemed unsafe because of their age.
-Additionally, the square contains a playground, a carousel and a small soccer field.
+Additionally, the square contains a playground, a carousel, a dog area, and a small soccer field - it is very popular with young families.
 At the center of the park, just before Florence became the (former) capital of Italy, a theatre was built and named after Umberto I. The construction was destroyed by a fire in 1889 and never rebuilt.

 On one side of the garden lies a small monument in memory of three partisans who died on June 7, 1944: Enrico Bocci, Italo Piccagli and Luigi Morandi.
 They were all decorated with a gold medal for valor and were killed by fascists who discovered the group in one of the buildings of the square.